Explainability in Generative Medical Diffusion Models: A Faithfulness-Based Analysis on MRI Synthesis: Methodology

 \subsubsection{ProtoPool}

-ProtoPool extends the prototype-based framework by introducing a dynamic pooling mechanism that allows prototypes to be shared or merged across related samples.
+ProtoPool is an extension of prototype-based framework that introduces a dynamic pooling mechanism allowing the prototypes to be shared and merged across related samples.
 Unlike PPNet and EPPNet, which maintain fixed prototype assignments, ProtoPool organizes prototypes into a shared latent pool that can adaptively allocate prototypes based on feature similarity.
+The pooled representation in Protopool is computed as: